CiscoTestAutomation/getting-started/source/prereqs/Prerequisites.rst

     .. include:: supportedpythonversions.rst

-The section :ref:`configure-environment` includes details about how to install Python.

 .. note:: Python 3.4 has reached its end of life and is now deprecated. |pyATS| and the |library| no longer support Python 3.4.

+The section :ref:`configure-environment` includes instructions on how to configure a Python virtual environment.

 Network connectivity
 ^^^^^^^^^^^^^^^^^^^^^